3. Poke fun at the nonprofit’s president

 16. Matching gift

-Ask a corporation or individual to match any donations your organization collects in a specified amount of time.
+Ask a corporation or individual—or a local philanthropist—to match any donations your organization collects in a specified amount of time.

 Then, run a campaign to potential donors about giving to match the gift.